 MARKET

+A U.S. insurer, CMS, or federal agency issues formal guidance or announces a pilot program for psychedelic-assisted therapy reimbursement.
 No psychedelic-assisted therapy is currently FDA-approved in the U.S. (MDMA was rejected; psilocybin has no NDA).
 Without an approved product, CMS and private insurers have no regulatory basis for coverage guidance.
 'Pilot program' or 'guidance' must be a formal, public, binding or semi-binding docu